Couples Counselling in Dublin and Online

 If you are considering individual therapy instead

-Some people come to therapy on their own to work on a relationship — perhaps because the other partner is not ready, or because there is something they want to think about first by themselves, or because what they need is individual support that happens to touch on the relationship.
+Some people come to therapy on their own to work on a relationship.
+This may be because the other partner is not ready, because there is something they want to think about first by themselves, or because they need individual support that also touches on the relationship.
 Individual psychotherapy and counselling can be a very useful place for this.
 The relationship problems hub and the anxiety hub may also be useful starting points.

 How to make an appointment

 You can book a session through the appointment page.
-If you would like to ask a brief practical question first — about availability, online versus in-person, or whether couples counselling is likely to be a good fit — you are welcome to use the contact page.
+If you would like to ask a brief practical question first, such as about availability, online versus in-person sessions, or whether couples counselling is likely to be a good fit, you are welcome to use the contact page.
 Please keep first contact brief and practical, and avoid sending detailed personal histories through ordinary website routes.

 For information about session fees, see the fees page.